IMPACT No.02 kaffepose, med tekst 'Chocolate and Honey'.

 CleverCoffee: Together we plant a forest in Honduras

-The coffee you buy at CleverCoffee leaves a well-documented, positive impact on the world.
+The coffee you buy at CleverCoffee leaves a well-documented, positive imprint on the world.

-In our opinion, B Corp certification is the world's most stringent third-party verification, guaranteeing that you are buying your coffee from a responsible company.
+In our opinion, B Corp certification is the world's most stringent independent certification, guaranteeing that you buy your coffee from a responsible company.

 As a customer at CleverCoffee, you contribute to ensuring that coffee farmers can live a life above the poverty line and that they can afford to develop their farms so that they have a long-term source of income.

-In addition to contributing positively to the living conditions of coffee farmers, CleverCoffee's B Corp certification is your assurance that we always source our coffee responsibly and with the environment in mind.
+In addition to contributing positively to the living conditions of coffee farmers, CleverCoffee's B Corp certification is your assurance that we are always transparent and have a drastically reduced climate impact.

 What was our score?